South African “Must-Dos”

 And it’s innovative—they always have some new, unusual creation available for you to try, such as their Anything Gose Oyster Beer or their Ocean Aged Beer, whose barnacled bottles prove it was aged on the bottom of the Atlantic Ocean for a year.

 Cape Town’s Woodstock neighborhood, where Drifter is located, is microbrewery central.
 Try the Brewers Co-op, a co-working space of brewers where you can try small-batch beer from one of 14 brewers who work out of the space.

 If you enjoy going to the movies…

 Go to the Labia Theatre, an old-school movie theatre with old-school prices (R55 each) that shows mostly artistic films.

 Bring your own wine (or buy it there for as little as R100 a bottle), buy some popcorn for R20 a bag, and enjoy the type of atmosphere that is well-worth leaving Netflix at home for.

 Or go for the world’s cheapest date night: 2 pizzas and 2 movie tickets for only R100!
 See our Only-in-Cape Town Restaurants guide for info.

 If the weather’s nice…

-Pack a bottle of wine, a blanket, and some snacks and join a hundred or so others, and handful of helmeted guinea fowl, on the paragliding take-off platform to watch the sky explode with color as the sun drops beyond the horizon.
+Pack a bottle of wine, a blanket, a jacket, and some snacks and watch the sky explode with color as the sun drops beyond the horizon.